astral-sh/uv/docs/reference/cli.md

 ## uv add

-Add one or more packages to the project requirements
+Add one or more packages to the project's dependencies (experimental)

 <h3 class="cli-reference">Usage</h3>